 Sephora

-The first one on our list is one of the giants in the beauty industry and one of the best in utilizing an omnichannel strategy.
-Sephora can integrate the brick-and-mortar and the online experience with the brand in a fantastic way.
+The first on our list is a beauty industry giant and one of the best at leveraging an omnichannel strategy.
+Sephora can integrate the brand's brick-and-mortar and online experiences in a fantastic way.

 Benefit Cosmetics

-Another beauty giant that specializes in face and brow products, the San Francisco-based beauty brand created a fantastic omnichannel eCommerce experience with its "Brow Mobile" campaign.
+Another beauty giant specializing in face and brow products, the San Francisco-based brand created a fantastic omnichannel eCommerce experience with its "Brow Mobile" campaign.

-Benefit Cosmetics launched an Instagrammable idea that included a beauty van and a drive-thru experience that helped them connect with prospects and customers that frequented all stages of the funnel.
+Benefit Cosmetics launched an Instagrammable idea featuring a beauty van and a drive-thru experience, helping them connect with prospects and customers at all stages of the funnel.
 That way, they gained more exposure and boosted their CRO efforts.

 Benefit Cosmetics didn't just stay in that lane, though.
-They also created a “virtual vanity” that allowed users to try on their ideal brow shape, thus simulating the function of their famous “brow Bar”.
-And of course, let’s not forget their loyalty program that was accessible through their app alone.
+They also created a “virtual vanity” that allowed users to try on their ideal brow shape, thus simulating the function of their famous “Brow Bar”.
+And of course, let’s not forget their loyalty program, accessible only through their app.

 Amazon

-The main takeaway is using data to create marketing materials and shaping a user's experience, from testimonial videos to expert product suggestions through your app.
-Omnichannel experience cannot be void of user data and apply to what the consumer would find natural and intuitive.
+The main takeaway is using data to create marketing materials and shape a user's experience, from testimonial videos to expert product suggestions through your app.
+An omnichannel experience cannot be devoid of user data and must align with what the consumer finds natural and intuitive.

 The Takeaway